 A doctor from Cote d’Ivoire, Armel Kone has been with MSF since 2007.
-After working in Côte d’Ivoire, Malawi and Haiti, she has just spent almost a year assisting Central Africans.
-From the horror of Bangui to the exodus of Muslims from Central African Republic to Sido in Chad, Dr Armel recounts his frenetic year in a country in utter chaos.
+After working in Côte d’Ivoire, Malawi and Haiti, he has just spent almost a year assisting Central Africans.
+From the horrors of Bangui to the exodus of Muslims from Central African Republic to Sido in Chad, Dr Armel recounts his frenetic year in a country in utter chaos.

 December 2013: the horror of Bangui